History of Sign Stealing

 Ensuring Competitive Integrity

 Sign stealing fundamentally challenges baseball's integrity.
-Discovered cheating questions record legitimacy and erodes fan trust - the Astros' 2017 World Series title validity remains debated.
+Discovered cheating questions record legitimacy and erodes fan trust - the Astros' 2017 World Series title validity has been debated since the scandal's revelation in 2020.
 NPB maintaining integrity requires clear rules, strengthened monitoring, and technology-based fundamental solutions.
 DeNA proposed electronic sign transmission in 2024, prompting NPB-wide discussion.
 Baseball's appeal rests on fair competition.
 Anti-sign-stealing measures are essential to preserving that appeal.